Aayushi-Gupta-21/Movie_Genre_Classifier/README.md

 # CODSOFT_TASK-_1
 Machine Learning Internship At CODSOFT

-Build an AI model that can classify SMS messages as spam or legitimate.
-Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify spam messages
+Create a machine learning model that can predict the genre of a movie based on its plot summary or other textual information.
+You can use techniques like TF-IDF or word embeddings with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines.